BUS TIMETABLE CHANGES

 Once the High Weald was heavily wooded.
 A lot of woodland still remains.
 This walk takes you through the woodland that you can see from the train between Balcombe and Three Bridges Stations.
-The woodlands have been described as areas of “intimacy, seclusion and tranquillity 8.5 miles starting and finishing at Three Bridges station.
+The woodlands have been described as areas of “intimacy, seclusion and tranquillity 8.5 miles stating and finishing at Three Bridges station.

 INTERESTED IN OTHER THINGS GOING ON IN LEWES?

 Visit the sister web site to Travel Log Lewes, www.leweseye.co.uk which covers other stories about the Lewes District Council area that other publications won’t cover.